Fair Value Measurements

 We adopted the accounting guidance on fair value measurements for financial assets and liabilities measured on a recurring basis.
 The guidance requires fair value measurements be classified and disclosed in one of the following three categories:

-Annually, the board of directors assess and approve the fair value measurement policies and procedures.
+Annually, the board of directors assesses and approves the fair value measurement policies and procedures.
 At least annually, the finance department determines if the current valuation techniques used in the fair value measurements are still appropriate and evaluates and adjusts the unobservable inputs used in the fair value measurements based on current market conditions and third-party information.
-The following fair value hierarchy table presents information about each major category of the Company’s financial liability measured at fair value on a recurring basis as of June 30, 2016 and December 31, 2015:
+There were no warrant liabilities on the accompanying consolidated balance sheet at December 31, 2016.
+The following fair value hierarchy table presents information about each major category of the Companys financial liability measured at fair value on a recurring basis as of December 31, 2015:

 The reconciliation of warrant liability measured at fair value on a recurring basis using unobservable inputs (Level 3) is as follows: